Most London area schools closed as education workers begin mass walkout

 The Canadian Union of Public Employees (CUPE) which represents 55,000 education workers such as custodians, administrative staff and educational support workers, moved forward with strike action despite legislation passed at Queen’s Park making it illegal.

+Sattler said the Ontario government had plenty of opportunity to negotiate a deal with CUPE.

+“They NDP did everything we could to try to block this illegitimate over reach of government power,” she said.

-Most London area schools have closed as a result.
+Most London area schools have closed as a result of the strike.
 London’s two major school boards, Thames Valley District School Board and London District Catholic School Board notified parents Thursday that they will be closed and shift to online learning.

 CUPE currently represents about 2,500 full-time Thames Valley District School Board (TVDSB) employees and 1,000 casual positions, according to the board.